Have You Added She/Her/Hers to Your Email Signature?: Broadsheet

 The best practice seems to be approaching the issue thoughtfully, sharing your pronouns as you feel comfortable and signaling to others that you’re ready to adopt the correct language if they choose to do so in return.

 What do you think, Broadsheet readers?
 Have you started incorporating your preferred pronouns into how you identify yourself?
 I’d love to hear about how you’re thinking about this issue—please email me and let me know!
 We may use your response in a future Broadsheet.
+Quartz

 |Kristen Bellstrom (she/her/hers)